-But assuming you are, like me, in your mid to late thirties, you can (and definitely should!) invest for at least the next 30 years until you retire or beyond that.
+But assuming you are in your thirties or forties you can (and definitely should!) invest at least for the next 20-30 years until you retire and even beyond that.

 So let’s look at what the return would have been like if someone had invested for the last 30 years.

 - 12 Reasons Women Must Invest to Achieve Financial Security

 While we could certainly have invested all our money in the S&P 500, it is more common (and recommended) to diversify investments and create a balanced portfolio.

 The way to do that in its purest form would have been to invest a portion of my money in bonds.

 Bonds are a loan that an investor grants to a government or a company.
 In return, the investor earns interest for this loan, while the actual value of the investment remains relatively stable.

 A typical long-term portfolio could look like this: